 Let’s get straight to the point: Sometimes sex is the absolute last thing on your mind.
 There’s no shame if you’ve found yourself in a sexual rut.
 You aren’t alone.
 There are virtually endless factors that can affect a person’s sex drive: stress, depression, exhaustion, low self-esteem, weight fluctuations or a plain old busy schedule.
 All of these can all lead a person to feel less than keen on sexy time.

-That said, sex can still be an important stress-relieving and mood-boosting activity.
-Not to mention a healthy sex life can help you and your partner feel more intimately connected.
-So, if you’ve found yourself feeling blasé about sex, try some of these holistic tips to increase your sex drive.
+That said, sex can still be an important stress-relieving and mood-boosting activity, not to mention the fact that a healthy sex life can help you and your partner feel more intimately connected.
+So, if you’ve found yourself feeling blasé about rolling in the sheets, try some of these holistic tips to boost your libido.

 A regular exercise routine is like hydrating properly: All prevailing scientific evidence shows it to be fundamental to living a healthy life.
 Exercise can go a long way to boosting your self-confidence and body image, helping you feel more comfortable with the skin you’re in.
 And let’s face it, when we feel good about ourselves, we’re more likely to feel good enough to get undressed in front of someone else.

 Beyond how exercise can make us feel about ourselves, physical fitness can also improve our sex drive.

 To assess the effects of short (30 minute) exercise sessions on sexual function in women, researchers from the University of Austin reviewed a body of published studies on the topic.
 They concluded that acute exercise likely improves the “physiological sexual arousal in women” by increasing sympathetic nervous system activity and endocrine factors.